25

 blog

-Esperience Finnish sauna in Helsinki
+Experience Finnish sauna in Helsinki

 Main photo: Maija Astikainen/Helsinki Parners

-Sauna – A Finnish Way of Life
+Sauna – a Finnish way of life

-Finnish Sauna Culture on the UNESCO Heritage List
+Finnish sauna culture on the UNESCO Heritage List

 Did you know that Finnish sauna culture is officially recognized by UNESCO?
 In 2020, it was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.